Nagaraj-Yadav/exampl/README.md

 Enter the name of the container of your choice to work on (Existing/New) :
 ```

-- Later, you would be shown the list of available devices in the project and then would be
-prompted to select the devices you would like to run.
+- Later, user would be shown the list of available devices in the project and then would be prompted to select the devices to run.

 ```
 Enter the respective id of the devices you would like to run as space separated integers